rh-ei-stp/amqstreams-multicluster-ref-arch/README.md

 Conclusions:

 Given a small cluster (see limits above) and a producer throughput of 1 MB/s, we can keep `datacenter-b` generally less than 20 seconds behind `datacenter-a`.
-This may or may not be within a organization's SLAs.
+This may or may not be within an organization's SLAs.

 To enable large messages, these two values need to match: `KafkaMirrorMaker.spec.producer.config.max.request.size` and `Kafka.spec.kafka.config.message.max.bytes`